Advertisement

 (click to view full)

-In May 2007, “Iraq Issues RFP for COIN Aircraft” noted the Swiss Pilatus PC-9M’s candidacy for Iraq’s purchase of counterinsurgency aircraft.
-An incident involving the African nation of Chad would appear to have removed this possibility, and shrunk Pilatus’ market sharply in favour of competitors in Korea (KO-1), Brazil (EMB 314), et. al.
+The Swiss Pilatus PC-9M was a recent candidate to an RFP for COIN aircraft issued by Iraq.
+An incident involving the African nation of Chad would appear to have removed this possibility for them, and shrunk Pilatus’ market sharply in favor of competitors in Korea (KT/A-1), Brazil (EMB 314), etc.

-Chad’s government borders Sudan, and the same janjaweed forces that have successfully perpetrated the Darfur genocide have also been involved in attacks inside neighboring countries that include Chad.
-Relations between Chad and Sudan have deteriorated badly in response, with Chad accusing Sudan of having a destabilization plan for their country and using the same tactics of arming and unleashing terrorists that it has used so successfully in Darfur.
+Chad’s government borders Sudan, and the same janjaweed forces that perpetrated the Darfur genocide have also been involved in attacks inside neighboring countries like Chad.
+Relations between Chad and Sudan have deteriorated badly in response, with Chad accusing Sudan of having a destabilization plan for their country, and of using the same Darfur tactic of arming and unleashing terrorists to that end.
 A series of mediation efforts and agreements have followed, which have mostly been ignored as the fighting continues.
+Now, one of those battles has wider ramifications.

 AIR Mi-17 Armed Landing